 Courses are offered in Fall and Spring semesters, with all required courses offered once per year (EAC 692 is offered in both Fall and Spring).
 Twelve courses including a capstone course/project are required to earn the degree; students proceed at their own pace.
 Full-time graduate students enroll in three courses (9 credit hours) per semester; part-time graduate students typically enroll in one or two courses (3 or 6 credit hours) per semester.

-The Master of Education in Training and Development is designed for entering or experienced training professionals who work in internal or external training positions in business, industry, education, military, government, and non-profit institutions.
-Individuals completing this master’s program will have sufficient professional knowledge and skill for entry or advancement in instructional design and instructional, administrative, or evaluation positions that involve performance-based training.
+The Master of Education in Training and Development is designed for entering or experienced training professionals who work in internal or external training positions in business, industry, education, military, government and non-profit institutions.
+Individuals completing this master’s program will have sufficient professional knowledge and skill for entry or advancement in instructional design and instructional, administrative or evaluation positions that involve performance-based training.

 Seeking a Certificate?

 If you are interested in earning a graduate certificate, visit our Teaching, Training, and Educational Technology page.
 Visit the department website for further information.